Learning Self-Similarity in Space and Time as Generalized Motion for Video Action Recognition: Experiments

 \subsection{Implementation details}

 \textbf{Action recognition architecture.} We employ TSN ResNets~\cite{wang2016temporal} as 2D CNN backbones and TSM ResNets~\cite{lin2019tsm} as 3D CNN backbones.
 TSM enables to obtain the effect of spatio-temporal convolutions using spatial convolutions by shifting a part of input channels along the temporal axis before the convolution operation.
-TSM is added into each residual block of the ResNet.
+TSM is inserted into each residual block of the ResNet.
 We adopt ImageNet pre-trained weights for our backbones.
-To transform the backbones to the self-similarity network (SELFYNet), we insert a single SELFY block after the third stage in the backbones with additive fusion.
-For SELFY block, we use the convolution method as a default feature extraction method and use multi-channel $1\times 3\times 3$ convolution kernels.
-For more details, please refer to supplementary materials ~\ref{apdx:implementation_details} and \ref{apdx:additional_ablations}.
+To transform the backbones to the self-similarity network (SELFYNet), we insert a single SELFY block after the third stage in the backbone with additive fusion.
+For the feature extraction and integration in SELFY block, we use four $1\times 3\times 3$ convolution layers along $(l,u,v)$ dimensions and four $1\times3\times 3$ convolution layers along $(t,x,y)$ dimensions, respectively.
+For more details, please refer to supplementary material A.

 \textbf{Training \& testing.} For training, we sample a clip of 8 or 16 frames from each video using segment-based sampling~\cite{wang2016temporal}.
 The spatio-temporal matching region $(L, U, V)$ of SELFY block is set as $(5, 9, 9)$ or $(9, 9, 9)$ when using 8 or 16 frames, respectively.
 For testing, we sample one or two clips from a video, crop their center, and evaluate the averaged prediction of the sampled clips.
-For more details, please refer to the supplementary material~\ref{apdx:implementation_details}.
+For more details, please refer to supplementary material A.